-Is Your Payment App Making You Passive Aggressive? | Wealthsimple
+Is your Payment App Making You Passive Aggressive? | Wealthsimple

 When is it never OK to send a request for money?

 OK.
 First rule: Encounters with strangers — specifically dates — are completely off-limits.
 No excuses, sorry.
-Unless your date literally stole money from you, you may not ask for $15, even if she ate all the cheese curds.
+Unless your date literally stole money from you, you may not ask for £15, even if she ate all the chips.
 And doing so is an act not just of aggression, but of cowardly aggression.
 If you're mad at your date, you can write an email expressing your feelings.
 Or, better yet, take a yoga class and move on.
-But don't be Interac-aggressive about it.
+But don't be Splitwise-aggressive about it.

 Of course, it's OK to go dutch; you just can't do it retroactively.
 But you should announce your intentions well before the bill comes.
 A simple: “Hey, let's go dutch tonight so no one's weird about money!” is permissible.